uidaholib/base-digital-collections-template/pages/about.md

 ## The Collection

-This digital collection contains digital photos featuring the front images of a large collection of political buttons along with a handful of stickers.
-The digital collection was created to increase access to the buttons and stickers.
+The digital collection was created to increase access to an impressive assemblage of buttons and stickers, most of which relate to American political life.
+Researchers can find photos of the button fronts, and may notice that the print quality and clarity can vary dramatically.

-The [Political Buttons and Stickers Collection](https://archiveswest.orbiscascade.org/ark:80444/xv924702) held by the University of Idaho Special Collections and Archives contains 1,911 buttons.
-The buttons focus on topics including various political campaigns ranging from presidential campaigns to state government elections, novelty buttons, and buttons used for advertisement purposes.
-The stickers in the collection include bumper stickers for political campaigns on both the presidential and state levels as well as on topics such as overpopulation and professional football.
-The buttons in this collection date between the 1890s and 2001.
+The [Political Buttons and Stickers Collection](https://archiveswest.orbiscascade.org/ark:80444/xv924702) preserved by the University of Idaho Special Collections and Archives contains 1,911 buttons and a few dozen stickers, dating between 1890 and 2001.
+Many of the buttons convey information about various federal and state political campaigns, while others are more humorous or used for advertisement purposes.
 They feature a variety of events beyond the election campaigns themselves, including inauguration ceremonies, conventions, advertisements, the Olympic Games, the University of Idaho, and more.
+The stickers in the collection address political campaigns as well as on topics like overpopulation and professional football.

-These buttons were transferred to the University of Idaho Special Collections and Archives by Markie McBrayer, Assistant Professor of Political Science from the Political Science department in 2025.
+These buttons were transferred by faculty in the U of I Politics and Philosophy Department to the University Library in 2025.
+Archivist and Special Collections Librarian Kelley Moulton began working with the collection in January of 2025.
+Each button was removed from existing plastic packaging and pinned to archival foam for better organization.
+Button identification relied on some minimal documentation that accompanied each item at the time of donation, augmented by additional research where possible.
+Researchers are encouraged to help improve the current descriptions if they notice errors or omissions.

-Archivist and Special Collections Librarian Kelley Moulton began working with the buttons in January of 2025.
-Each button was removed from its individual plastic bag and attached to pieces of foam for better organization.
+After the collection of buttons was catalogued, Archives Coordinator Zoe Stave took photographs of the items, experimenting with effective lighting and photo editing.
+Digital Archivist Rebecca Hastings prepared the photos and metadata for inclusion in this digital collection.
+This was truly a team effort, from start to finish.

 ## Campaign Buttons in the University of Idaho Collection

-The presidential election of 1896, where Republican William McKinley and Democrat William Jennings Bryan ran against one another, was the first election to feature celluloid, mass produced political buttons.
+The presidential election of 1896, in which Republican William McKinley and Democrat William Jennings Bryan ran against one another, was the first contest to incorporate celluloid, mass produced political buttons into campaigning.
 These buttons featured a printed image or words on the front of the button which was then covered with a thin sheet of synthetic plastic-like material.
-Previously, political ephemera was typically thin tintypes with small photographs dating to the 1850s and, even further back, George Washington's first inauguration in 1789 featured clothing buttons and fasteners with words and images that showed one's support for a candidate.[^1]
+Political ephemera of earlier generations was typically thin tintypes with small photographs dating to the 1850s.
+In an even earlier decade, George Washington’s first inauguration in 1789 featured clothing buttons and fasteners with words and images that showed one’s support for a candidate.[^1]

-Today's buttons are very similar to those from 1896.
+Today’s buttons are very similar to those from 1896.
 They still tend to have metal backs with an image of some kind covered with a thin sheet of plastic.
-But some parts of the buttons have continued to evolve and change as displayed within this collection.
+But some advances in button technology can be found in this collection.
 A number of buttons feature holographic or lenticular images where the image changes as the angle at which it is viewed changes; these were popular between 1950 and 1980.

 &nbsp;